1998 Winter Olympics: Opening ceremony

-The opening ceremony took place at Nagano Olympic Stadium, Nagano, Japan, on 7 February 1998.
-Japanese figure skater, Midori Ito, the first female skater to land seven triple jumps in a free skating competition, and the silver medalist at the 1992 Winter Olympics, lit the cauldron during the ceremony.
+The opening ceremony took place at the Nagano Olympic Stadium, Nagano, Japan, on the late morning of 7 February 1998.
+Japanese figure skater, Midori Ito, the first female skater to land seven triple jumps in a free skating competition and also the first Asian world champion in 1989, and the silver medalist at the 1992 Winter Olympics, lit the cauldron during the ceremony.

-Seiji Ozawa, a Japanese conductor, directed an orchestra from five continents (Beijing, Berlin, Cape Town, New York, and Sydney - and the crowd in the Nagano Olympic Stadium), to perform the fourth movement of Beethoven's Symphony No. 9 (Ode to Joy).
-This was the first time a simultaneous international audio-visual performance had been achieved.
+Seiji Ozawa, a Japanese conductor, directed an orchestra from five continents (Beijing, Berlin, Cape Town, New York City, and Sydney - and the crowd in the Nagano Olympic Stadium), to perform the fourth movement of Beethoven's Symphony No. 9 (Ode to Joy).
+This was the first time a simultaneous international audio-visual performance had been achieved and was also the last time that the Olympics Opening ceremonies were held on a morning timeslot in the host city.

-In all, 2,302 athletes from 72 countries and regions participated in the Games, including 814 female athletes and 1488 male athletes.
+In all, 2,302 athletes from 72 National Olympic Committees participated in the Games, including 814 female athletes and 1488 male athletes.
 Both the number of participating delegations and the number of athletes participating in the competition were, at the time, the most ever hosted at the Winter Olympics.

 Medal ceremonies

-The medal ceremonies for indoor events (skating, ice hockey, and curling) were held at the venues immediately after the finals, with the exception of the bronze medal presentations for the ice hockey events, which took place directly after the bronze medal matches.
-The Olympic Charter determines the outdoor events (skiing, biathlon, bobsleigh and luge), there was a simple ceremony in which bouquets of flowers were presented, and the medal ceremonies are held on Medals Plaza that was localizated at the Nagano City Central Square, approximately midway between Nagano Station and Zenkō-ji.
-A short fanfare of music was played, the athletes has positioned, and the medals, in the order of gold, silver, and bronze, were awarded.
-Finally, the national flags of the athletes were raised, and the national anthem of the winning athlete(s) was played.
-In all, 167,200 people attended the medal ceremonies, which were held at 7:00 p.m. each night.
-National and international artists presented every evening at the place before the medal presentations.
+The version used at the time of the Olympic Charter, approved on September 5, 1997.